noi-techpark/bdp-core/README.md

 Use `./infrastructure/utils/quickrelease.sh release 8.0.1` for a production release.

-Call `mvn --projects dto --projects dc-interface --also-make clean install deploy`
+Call `mvn --projects dto --projects client --also-make clean install deploy`

 ### I want to get started with a new data-collector